 The 261-room luxury Ritz-Carlton Resort in Half Moon Bay, CA, was constructed in 2001 on a cliff along the rocky coastline.
 Since then, the hotel has won many hospitality awards, making it a popular destination for local and international tourists.
-This unique oceanfront project covers the main hotel lodge containing 209 rooms, three guest houses with 52 rooms, food and beverage spaces, a spa, and two golf courses.
-Apart from the design that allows guests to feel like a part of outdoor beauty, the resort offers a fantastic customer experience.
+This unique oceanfront property features the main hotel lodge containing 209 rooms, three guest houses with 52 rooms, food and beverage spaces, a spa, and two golf courses.
+The resort’s design allows guests to feel immersed in the outdoor beauty and offers a fantastic customer experience.

-Using high-definition 3D laser scans, VEC collects images of the cliff face, the Ritz-Carlton building, and the multi-column support structure embedded within the terrain.
-These scans are eventually translated into detailed, 2D As-Built Line Drawings, which are compared against datasets collected in previous years, revealing any signs of erosion or geological activity.
+Using high-definition 3D laser scans, VEC collected images of the cliff face, the Ritz-Carlton building, and the multi-column support structure embedded within the terrain.
+These scans were then translated into detailed, 2D As-Built Line Drawings, which are compared against datasets collected in previous years, revealing any signs of erosion or geological activity.

 With 3D laser scanning, the VEC Team could ensure accurate and precise capturing of space conditions and ensure no destruction occurred to the facility and its territory.
 Since we correctly understood the captured data’s goal, we were able to satisfy all project requirements.